Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 For example, if your goal is to “improve the on-site user experience” then you can translate it into “increase dwell time” which can be further broken down into tasks such as “update old content” and “optimize landing pages”.

-2. Empower your team to build their own process
+2. Empower your team to build their collaborative writing process

 Consequently, the actual needs of the authors based on the demands of the project at hand are rarely addressed, leading to an unproductive content production process.
 Not to mention, the Waterfall model is also quite rigid which makes it difficult to adapt to changing conditions.